'Congratulations Italy' - Eto'o, Nsofor and African stars celebrate Azzurri's Euro 2020 triumph

 Editors' Picks

-Although Andrea Belotti and Jorginho missed their penalties, England dashed their hopes of winning the European trophy for the first time in their history after they failed to convert their last three chances.
+Although Andrea Belotti and Jorginho missed their penalties, England dashed their hopes of winning the European trophy for the first time in their history after they failed to convert their last three .attempts.

-Marcus Rashford, Jadon Sancho and Bukayo Saka missed their efforts as Roberto Mancini's men grabbed a 3-2 win.
+Marcus Rashford, Jadon Sancho and Bukayo Saka missed their efforts and Roberto Mancini's men grabbed a 3-2 win.

+While Eto'o, Nsofor and Ghoulam are celebrating with the Italians, Everton loanee Yannick Bolasie consoled his friends in Gareth Southgate's team.